 However, for context:

-• Scratch Golfers: The best professional golfers are considered “scratch” or better, meaning they have a handicap of 0 or even a +6 to +8 handicap.
+- Scratch Golfers: The best professional golfers are considered “scratch” or better, meaning they have a handicap of 0 or even a +6 to +8 handicap.
 A “+6” or “+8” handicap implies that these players are expected to shoot 6 to 8 strokes under par on a standard course.

-• Top Professionals: The world’s best golfers often average scores significantly under par.
+- Top Professionals: The world’s best golfers often average scores significantly under par.
 For example, if a course has a par of 72, they might regularly shoot scores in the mid-60s.

-In summary abou the golf handicaps of the world’s top three golfers, if they had traditional handicaps, would be in the plus range, signifying their ability to consistently outperform the standard course rating by a significant margin.
+In summary about the golf handicaps of the world’s top three golfers, if they had traditional handicaps, would be in the plus range, signifying their ability to consistently outperform the standard course rating by a significant margin.
 This “plus” handicap is a testament to their status as the best in the world.

 To give you a better sense of their level:

-1. Scottie Scheffler: In 2024, Scottie Scheffler was ranked among the top golfers in the world.
+- Scottie Scheffler: In 2024, Scottie Scheffler was ranked among the top golfers in the world.
 His scoring average on the PGA Tour was around 68–70 per round, which would equate to a very low or even negative handicap if one were assigned.

-2. Rory McIlroy: Another top golfer, Rory McIlroy, also has scoring averages consistently under par, usually in the range of 68–70 on challenging courses.
+- Rory McIlroy: Another top golfer, Rory McIlroy, also has scoring averages consistently under par, usually in the range of 68–70 on challenging courses.

-3. Jon Rahm: Similarly, Jon Rahm, ranked among the best, has a scoring average around 68–70 on the PGA Tour, reflecting his incredible consistency and skill.
+- Jon Rahm: Similarly, Jon Rahm, ranked among the best, has a scoring average around 68–70 on the PGA Tour, reflecting his incredible consistency and skill.

 The world’s top professional golfers, including the three best golfers, don’t typically maintain official handicaps like amateur golfers do.
 This is because handicaps are designed to level the playing field among golfers of varying abilities, allowing them to compete fairly.
 Professional golfers, especially those at the very top of the game, consistently shoot scores well below par and do not need a handicap for competition.